adulau/the-art-of-pivoting/book/README.md

 While the presentation’s narrative was time-limited, the ambition of this book is broader.
 It preserves the pragmatic, analyst-oriented tone of the original session yet adds depth, case studies, workflows, and open-source tooling (such as MISP and the AIL Project) to support repeatable investigation.
 Above all, it remains an open, living document—rooted in the same community-driven ethos that brought the Berlin event together.

+## License

+Copyright (C) 2024-2025 Alexandre Dulaunoy

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 [^sdhash]: [https://github.com/sdhash/sdhash](https://github.com/sdhash/sdhash) [Evaluating Similariy Digests: A Study of TLSH, ssdeep, and sdhash Against Common File Modifications](https://dzone.com/articles/similarity-digests-tlsh-ssdeep-sdhash-benchmark) shows the diversity of similary digests/fuzzing hashing and the difficulty to find the perfect one even for a single task such as classifying malware binaries.
 [^collision-md5]: [Fast Collision Attack on MD5](https://eprint.iacr.org/2006/104) presents an improved attack algorithm to find two-block collisions of the hash function MD5.
 [^hhhash]: [HTTP Headers Hashing (HHHash) or improving correlation of crawled content](https://www.foo.be/2023/07/HTTP-Headers-Hashing_HHHash) which facilitates the hashing of similar returned HTTP headers.